nalmadi/EMIP-Toolkit/README.md

 # EMIP-Toolkit

-EMIP Toolkit: A Python Library for Customized Post-processing of the Eye Movements in Programming Dataset
+EMIP Toolkit (EMTK): A Python Library for Customized Post-processing of the Eye Movements in Programming Dataset

 [Full Text](https://www.researchgate.net/publication/350485560_EMIP_Toolkit_A_Python_Library_for_Customized_Post-processing_of_the_Eye_Movements_in_Programming_Dataset).